typelinkmodel/tlm/packages/tlm-web/e2e/README.md

 The e2e tests verify that the Next.js web application behaves correctly from a user's perspective by automating browser interactions.

+## Coverage Collection

+The Playwright tests automatically collect V8 coverage data from the application during test execution.
+This coverage data is stored in the `.nyc_output` directory and represents actual code execution during integration tests.

+### How It Works

+- **Automatic Collection**: The `fixtures.ts` file extends Playwright's test fixture to automatically start and stop JavaScript coverage collection for each test
+- **Coverage Storage**: Raw V8 coverage data is saved to `.nyc_output/coverage-*.json` files
+- **Filtering**: Only application code served from `localhost:3000` is included; build artifacts, hot-reloader, and node_modules are excluded
+- **SonarCloud**: The e2e test code itself is excluded from coverage statistics via `sonar.exclusions` configuration

+This approach ensures that integration test coverage supplements unit test coverage, providing a complete picture of code execution.

 ## Running Tests

 ### Run all tests (headless)